FBCP Families | 06.14.2025

 SATURDAY

 • A reminder that our Family Ministry Training is happening tomorrow, Saturday, May 31st, from 10am-12pm.
-This training is for volunteers who work with kids ages 0-4, or for folks interested in helping.
-Our LMFT member and friend, Mady, will provide useful tips for working with all children.
+This training is for volunteers who work with kids ages 0-4 or for folks interested in helping.
+Our LMFT member and friend Mady Snyder will provide useful tips for working with all children.
 Light refreshments provided.
 Let Pastor Andrew know if you have any questions.

 Sunday Happenings